kevinchung0921/resume/README.md

 #### Intel
 ###### Software Engineer, *09 / 2013 - 05 / 2015*
 >* Android RIL support for customer integration
+>*

 ---
 #### Renasas Mobile
 ###### Technical Manager, *02 / 2012 - 07 / 2013*

->* Renesas Mobile LTE modem + TI OMAP blaze for Quanta (USB interface)
+>* Support Renesas Mobile LTE modem + TI OMAP blaze for Quanta (USB interface)
->* Renesas Mobile LTE modem + nVidia Tegra3 for Compal communication (HSI interface)
+>* Spport Renesas Mobile LTE modem + nVidia Tegra3 for Compal communication (HSI interface)
 >* Support Renesas Mobile Single Chip for HTC evaluation

 ---
 #### MStar Semiconductor
 ###### Technical Deputy Manager, *05 / 2007 - 01 / 2012*

->* Implment WiFi platform automatic PC test tool and test cases: I wrote a PC tool with GUI(BCB) for automatically regression test and some of the test case.
+>* **WiFi test tool and test cases**: I wrote a PC tool with GUI(BCB) for automatically regression test and some of the test case.
->* SUPL protocol: to develop the SUPL protocol to enable AGPS function of MStar GPS chip.
+>* **SUPL protocol**: to develop the SUPL protocol to enable AGPS function of MStar GPS chip.
 I made this from scratch include specification study, ASN.1 compiler survey, software architecture and the implementation.
 Finally it was adopted by the customer including the IOT with the operator.
->* GPS logger application: The features of this tool require reading position information from MStar GPS chip and using Google Map to show it.
+>* **GPS logger application**: The features of this tool require reading position information from MStar GPS chip and using Google Map to show it.
->* Linux BSP for PND device: I was the software leader for a new PND chip bring up and Linux BSP implement.
+>* **Linux BSP for PND device**: I was the software leader for a new PND chip bring up and Linux BSP implement.
 This role required not only coordinate with IC designer, hardware and application engineer but also have to implement the device driver.
 So I ported the NAND, Touch screen, Backlight and keyboard driver in this project and have good knowledge on Linux kernel driver.
 And I also successfully ported the Android onto this platform with limited function in just 2 weeks after the first release of Android source code.
->* Connected PND chip (GPRS/GPS integration): We integrate GPS and GPRS chip in the same die in this project.
+>* **Connected PND chip (GPRS/GPS integration)**: We integrate GPS and GPRS chip in the same die in this project.
 I was in charge the GPRS part function.
 With very limited human resources, we break the company’s record to get GCF certification in one month.
->* TDD/GSM Dual mode: manager decided to send two best layer1 engineers of company to UK branch for transfer TDS-CDMA/GSM dual mode technology.
+>* **TDD/GSM Dual mode**: manager decided to send two best layer1 engineers of company to UK branch for transfer TDS-CDMA/GSM dual mode technology.
 I was recommended to be one.
 After few weeks training and co-worked with UK and Shanghai team, we finally delivered this feature.
->* 3.5G Android platform: I was assigned to porting in house RIL with multiplexer function, I successfully porting the in house proprietary RIL on Android with very limited modifications on interface.
+>* **3.5G Android platform**: I was assigned to porting in house RIL with multiplexer function, I successfully porting the in house proprietary RIL on Android with very limited modifications on interface.
->* FM radio user space driver via UIO class driver; define new Hardware Abstraction Layer, JNI and associated Java application.
+>* **Linux FM radio** via UIO; define new Hardware Abstraction Layer, JNI and associated Java application.

 ---
 #### LiteOn